mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Impact

-- Failed migration job (Charts) that preceeds the application upgrade;
+- Failed migration job (Charts) that precedes the application upgrade;

 - Blocked deployment due to the above.

 ##### Expected app behavior on failure

-Normal behaviour.
+Normal behavior.
 Each migration is performed within a transaction and automatically rolled back in case of error.
-Due to the blocked deployment, the application version won't be updated and therefore there is no impact on user-facing behaviour.
+Due to the blocked deployment, the application version won't be updated, and therefore there is no impact on user-facing behavior.

 ##### Observability